Community Worker Program (C101)

 Community Worker Program Features:

-- Strong ties with more than 350 agencies across the Greater Toronto Area (GTA).
+- The School of Social and Community Services has partnerships with more than 350 agencies across the Greater Toronto Area (GTA) and beyond.

-- Graduates of AHT’s Community Health Worker Training Program can gain direct entry into the second year of the Community Worker program.
+- Graduates of Anishnawbe Health Toronto’s (AHT) Community Health Worker Training program can gain direct entry into the second year of the Community Worker program.

 The Role of a Community Worker